Registration for the 2023 youth ski season opens Nov. 5

-Additionally, all children must be covered under a Tsalteshi Trails membership, either individually as a student ($20) or as part of a family membership ($120).
-Membership forms are available online at www.tsalteshi.org.
+Membership: All children must be covered under a Tsalteshi Trails membership, either individually as a student ($20) or as part of a family membership ($120 for up to five family members).
+Membership is available online at www.tsalteshi.org.

-(The fee covers coach’s stipends, insurance, trail lighting and grooming, plowing, replacement of equipment, ski wax, use of the wax sheds and bathrooms at Skyview, and a ski hat when the student enters the program.)
+(The fee covers coach’s stipends, insurance, trail lighting and grooming, plowing, replacement of equipment, ski wax, use of the wax shed and outhouses at Skyview, and a ski hat.)

 TTA Membership: No refund